ChronesDevelopers/ChronClient/README.md

 > :warning: This project is no longer being maintained.

+### Thank you to all Chron+ Users!

+Thank you so so much for donating it helped me a lot and I hope I can make better clients in the future!

 # ChronClient

 This Minecraft Modification Utility allows you to cheat in Minecraft.
 It uses C# and WPF to draw the GUI.